jalonghurst/jalonghurst/README.md

 - 😄 Pronouns: ...
 -->

-⚡ I'm a Software Engineer with Web Development focus
+⚡ I'm a Software Engineer!

 ⚛ I’m currently working on 'crypto-zone-v1'.
 A cryptocurrency market data tracking web application using React.

-💬 Avaliable to work: Full Stack/Web/React Developer
+💬 Avaliable to work: Full Stack/JavaScript/React Developer

 📫 How to reach me: jacqui.longhurst@btinternet.com